 - Credits for language study at the elementary and intermediate levels are awarded after the student takes a placement exam to determine his/her progress in the language.
 Advanced foreign-language instruction courses are accepted for academic credit upon review by the appropriate language department.

 - The only non-language instruction courses eligible for credit are courses which will satisfy the major or concentration.
 The courses must be taken abroad in a foreign language and must receive departmental approval to satisfy major or concentration requirements.

 Limited exceptions can be made for awarding credit for summer courses taught in English.
-College credit can be granted provided that the course offers a unique experience, such as a field-studies program or archaeological dig, where the study-abroad site functions as a constituent part of the course, and the program must be approved by the Office of Global Programs.
+College credit can be granted provided that the course offers a unique experience, such as a field-studies program or archaeological dig, where the study-abroad site functions as a constituent part of the course, and the program must be approved by the Center for Undergraduate Global Engagement.
 Departmental approval is required and the course must satisfy major or concentration requirements.

 In order to provide the richest and most immersive experience possible to its students, Columbia has established a network of exchange agreements with international institutions.
 With an exchange agreement, Columbia students may study at a partner institution; in exchange, students from the foreign institution may study at Columbia.
 Students take regular courses alongside local students, live in campus housing, have an academic adviser, and have access to all university facilities and resources.

 Currently, Columbia has undergraduate exchanges with the following institutions:

 - Hong Kong University of Science and Technology

 - University College London

 - University of Hong Kong